Knowles Riot: Riot

-Despite the governor's call for two regiments of militia, only the officers reported for duty that night.
-The rest, in all likelihood, had joined the rioting mob.
+Despite the governor's call for two regiments of militia, only 30 officers reported for duty that night.
+The rest of the two regiments, in all likelihood, had joined the rioting mob.
 Without the militia to enforce the rule of law, Boston effectively had no functioning government.
 Suspecting that the insurrection was "secretly countenens'd and encourag'd by some ill-minded Inhabitants, and Persons of Influence in the Town," Governor Shirley fled to Castle William, a fort on Castle Island in Boston Harbor, hoping to enlist the aid of neighboring regiments to quell the disorder.
 Once there, Shirley was better able to communicate with Knowles, who was aboard the 60-gun HMS Canterbury.
-In a letter, he informed Knowles of the riots and asked him to release the impressed Bostonians.
+In a letter, he informed Knowles of the riot and asked him to release the impressed Bostonians.
 Instead, Knowles threatened to bring up his warships and bombard Boston.
 Witnesses on Canterbury later reported that Knowles appeared to have every intention of carrying through on his threat.
 One sailor heard Knowles tell the ship's gunnery officer to load 24 guns, declaring, "By God I'll now see if the King's Government is not as good as a Mob!"
 Joseph Ballard, a Boston carpenter who was making repairs on Canterbury, begged Knowles to reconsider:

 I replyed Oh! how will that do, Sir the Righteous will suffer with the Wicked. how will you find out the Rebels he Answered the North End people were the Rebels.
 I told him I should suffer then for I lived there he replyed no, no I'll take care of that I will punish ye guilty I told him he must be very curious in throwing his Shot then...

 In an exchange of letters, Shirley managed to talk Knowles out of razing the North End.
 On the morning of the 19th, he wrote to the General Court to let them know that Knowles was unwilling to release the impressed men as long as his own officers were being held.
 He added that he would be dining with Knowles later that day, and asked them to persuade the townspeople to stop the riot, promising that it was within his power "to set all things right" with their assistance.
-That day the General Court adopted a series of resolutions condemning the riots, instructing the militia of its duty to maintain order, ordering the release of the hostages, and urging the governor to promise the townspeople "that all due care shall be taken for maintaining their just rights and Liberties, and for redressing all and every Grievance."
+That day the General Court adopted a series of resolutions condemning the riot, instructing the militia of its duty to maintain order, ordering the release of the hostages, and urging the governor to promise the townspeople "that all due care shall be taken for maintaining their just rights and Liberties, and for redressing all and every Grievance."
 By the end of the next day the militia had turned out, the mob had dispersed, the hostages had returned to their ships, and the impressed Massachusetts residents had been freed.
 Knowles and his squadron sailed for the West Indies on 30 November, "to the joy of the rest of the town."